The GitLab JTBD Playbook

 Investigation Interviews, Job Mapping, and Outcome Survey Preparation

-The goal of this phase is to understand the Job and the process used for completing it by conducting qualitative interviews with representative Job Performers.
-The data from these interviews will provide insights into how our product’s Job Performers accomplish their tasks and will inform the next steps in building and updating our product.
+The goal of this phase is to gain a deep understanding of the Job and the process used to accomplish it by conducting qualitative interviews with representative Job Performers.
+The insights gathered from these interviews will help you understand how Job Performers complete their tasks, which will then inform the creation of a Job Map.
+The Job Map will, in turn, guide the development of measurable Outcome statements.

 Step 1: Conduct Interviews and Verify Their Job Maps

 Recruit 5-10 participants who represent the Job Performer of the Job you’re investigating.
-If there is significant variance in jobs, talk to more participants until clear patterns emerge.
+If there is significant variance in the process they follow to accomplish their Job, talk to more participants until clear patterns emerge.

-We recommend booking 60-minute interviews and having both a moderator and a notetaker to assist with Job Map creation and verification.
+We recommend booking 60-minute interviews and having both a moderator and a notetaker to assist with Job Map creation and verification during the interview.

 The goal of the interview is to answer the following questions: